syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/10.l3-high-availability/docs.en.md

 Some of these options need special attention in cloud environments:

 * `garp_master_refresh 5` - forces MASTER VRRP node to generate GARP packets every 5 seconds to update ARP tables in SDN and on all VMs connected to the network.
-* `garp_master_refresh_repeat 2` - secifies how many GARP packets will be generated at GARP refresh event.
+* `garp_master_refresh_repeat 2` - specifies how many GARP packets will be generated at GARP refresh event.
 * `unicast_src_ip` and `unicast_peer` - since the cloud does not support broadcast, all communication must be unicast.

 Now, let's start keepalived and ensure that instances recognize each other, and state of `ha_second` is transitioned to